URLs for Religious Exemption to Day Care.

-This page was created in October 2008 and confirms that some provision for a Religious Exemption to DayCare exists in 48 states and DC.
+This page was created in October 2008 and confirms that some provision for a Religious Exemption to vaccination in the DayCare setting exists in 48 states and DC.

 Who can sign medical exemptions in various states

-Note: some states provide for a religious exemption by state statue law; others by administrative rules.
+Note: some states provide for a religious exemption by state Statute law; others by administrative rules.
 Some states that provide in law for a religious exemption may not "advertise" this fact. .

 Disclaimer: Remember that laws change.
 My discrimination between Administrate Rules and Statute Law may not be correct in every case.
 Double check before making any legal decisions in this area.